JaskRendix/pyarinc424/README.md

 ## Features

-- Record parsing for ARINC 424 fixed‑width data files into pandas DataFrames and typed objects.
+* Record parsing for ARINC 424 fixed‑width data files into pandas DataFrames and typed objects.
-- Schema definitions for ARINC 424‑18, 424‑19, and 424‑20.
+* Schema definitions for ARINC 424‑18, 424‑19, and 424‑20.
-- Coordinate and field decoding for ARINC formats.
+* Coordinate and field decoding for ARINC formats with fallback handling.
+* GIS integration and export utilities (GeoJSON point features).
-- Header parsing for AIRAC cycle information and file metadata.
+* Header parsing for AIRAC cycle information and file metadata.
-- CLI interface for parsing, validation, schema inspection, and JSON export.
+* CLI interface for parsing, validation, schema inspection, and GeoJSON/JSON export.

 ## Usage